duhon/magento-docker/README.md

 * restart container:
 `docker-compose restart <app_name>`

+#### Emails sending

+MailHog is used to receive emails sent by Magento, navigate to http://localhost:8025/ to see them.

 #### Run tests (in progress, can be not stable)

 1. `docker-compose exec app magento prepare_tests`